This post may contain affiliate links. Please read my disclosure policy.

 Make Lentil Filling

-- In your cast iron skillet begin sauteing your veggies.
+- Saute your veggies in a cast iron.
 Then add in tomato paste and flour fully incorporating the flour with the vegetables.
 (Photos 1 & 2)

 - Add in vegetable broth and red wine along with lentils and peas.
 Mix well and allow your sauce to simmer until it slightly thickens.
 (Photos 3 & 4)